magao-x/handbook/handling/telescope_removal.rst

    *The triangle stabilizing ropes should be tight, but not become the lifting point for the load.*

-   **CAUTION:** be sure that the load spread does not hit the cart when being repositioned.

 -  Reposition the load spreader center to the instrument + cart position marked on it.